Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ### NIST KW and KWP

 TF-PSA-Crypto 1.0 does not yet have a PSA API for key wrapping.
 We plan to implement the upcoming PSA API in a future minor version.
 In the meantime, you can continue using the legacy module `<mbedtls/nist_kw.h>`.
 The API of this module was tweaked in TF-PSA-Crypto 1.0, compared to Mbed TLS 3.6, to take the wrapping key as a PSA key identifier as input instead of a custom context.
-See the [1.0/4.0 transition guide](1.0-migration-guide.md#changes-to-nist_kw) for more information.
+See the [1.0/4.0 migration guide](1.0-migration-guide.md#changes-to-nist_kw) for more information.

 ## Hashes and MAC